sylus-squared/skidX/README.md

 This project aims to change that. <br />

 skidX detonates the sample on the sandbox VM and collects network data (and other stuff in the future) using inetsym then displays said data in a nice easy to read format.
-All the user has to do is upload the file and look at the log. <br />
+All the user has to do is upload the file, wait a few mins and look at the log. <br />

 # Roadmap
 ### Proof of concept